Hongkongers battle debris to get to work after devastating typhoon - AFP

 Some residents tackled an obstacle course to get to their jobs, climbing over broken branches, uprooted trees and even train tracks.
 Schools were closed and a clean-up was in full swing but there was anger that city leader Carrie Lam had not announced an official day off for workers.

-When asked why she had not done so, Lam told reporters it was up to employers to make that decision but they must not penalise workers who were late or could not make it.
+When asked why she had not done so, Lam told reporters it was employers who must make that decision but they must not penalise workers who were late or could not make it.

 A picture of a large crowd of commuters squashed in to northern Tai Wai station went viral on social media with the hashtag #thankscarrie.